ymadoff/ryba/hdp/hue.coffee.md

 # Hue

-Hue features a File Browser for HDFS, a Job Browser for MapReduce/YARN, an HBase Browser, query editors for Hive, Pig, Cloudera Impala and Sqoop2.
+[Hue][home] features a File Browser for HDFS, a Job Browser for MapReduce/YARN, an HBase Browser, query editors for Hive, Pig, Cloudera Impala and Sqoop2.
 It also ships with an Oozie Application for creating and monitoring workflows, a Zookeeper Browser and a SDK.

     misc = require 'mecano/lib/misc'